Table of Contents

 - To ensure correct entries, use a trial balance report.

-- Review and adjust balances regularly.
+- Review and adjust balance regularly.

 - Maintain records for all past transactions.